REMAINING PERFORMANCES OF ALL THE NATALIE PORTMANS HAVE BEEN CANCELLED EFFECTIVE 3/13.

-Sixteen year old Keyonna and her older brother Samuel are living on the brink of eviction while dreaming of a better tomorrow.
-Too smart, “too gay”, and too lonely to fit in, Keyonna escapes by writing to her muse (or muses) Natalie Portman in her most iconic roles.
-When “all the Natalie Portmans” start talking back to her, Keyonna finally has to face her own off-screen drama in this imaginative new play that reminds to see the beauty of life even if we can’t see the stars.
+Sixteen year old Keyonna and her older brother Samuel live on the brink of eviction while dreaming of a better tomorrow.
+Too smart, “too gay”, and too lonely to fit in, Keyonna escapes into a world of rom coms, red carpets and all the iconic characters played by her muse, Natalie Portman.
+But when “all the Natalie Portmans” start talking back to her, Keyonna finally has to face her off-screen drama in this imaginative new play that reminds us to embrace life on the ground while still reaching for the stars.

 ALL THE NATALIE PORTMANS was developed, in part, at the 2018 Sundance Institute Theatre Lab.

 C.A.
 Johnson is MCC Theater’s 2019/20 Tow Playwright-in-Residence.

 This production is supported by the R&S Shulman Fund at MCC Theater, the National Endowment for the Arts, and by public funds from The New York City Department of Cultural Affairs in partnership with the city council.